poteat/hkt-toolbelt/readme.md

 ### 2.1.2. $$<FX, X>

 The `$$` operator is used to apply a pipeline of kinds to a designated input type.
-This is a syntactic sugar for the `$` and `Kind.Compose` operators.
+This is a syntactic sugar for the `$` and `Kind.Compose` operators, to avoid the need for explicitly calling `Kind.Compose`.

 @see `$`
 @see `Kind.Compose`